MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 - Sorted, because its elements are ordered by key values within the container in accordance with a specified comparison function.

-- Multiple, because its elements do not need to have a unique keys, so that one key value may have many element data values associated with it.
+- Multiple, because its elements don't need to have a unique key, so that one key value may have many element data values associated with it.

 - A pair associative container, because its element data values are distinct from its key values.